Paulina Kewes: Academic career

 Kewes was born in Gdynia in 1964 and grew up in Sopot.
 Her Russian Jewish father Borys was a survivor of the Holocaust and died when Kewes was 16.
 She began studying at the University of Gdańsk in 1983, completing an MA thesis on Black American women writers of the late 20th century.
 While studying and later teaching at the university she worked as a freelance translator and interpreter.
-She was then awarded a Soros Visiting Scholarship to the University of Oxford in 1991, winning a graduate scholarship at Jesus College a year later to complete her DPhil on dramatic authorship and literary property in late seventeenth and early eighteenth century England, which she completed in 1996.
+She was then awarded a Soros Visiting Scholarship to the University of Oxford in 1991, her research being supervised by John Carey.
+A year later she won a graduate scholarship at Jesus College to complete her DPhil on dramatic authorship and literary property in late seventeenth and early eighteenth century England, which she completed in 1996.
 Her doctoral supervisor was Harriett Hawkins and later Paul Hammond upon Hawkins' death.

 In 1995 Kewes was elected to a Junior Research Fellowship at University College, Oxford and in 1997 joined the University of Wales, Aberystwyth as a Lecturer in English Literature.
 She was later promoted to Senior Lecturer before returning to Jesus College as Fellow and Tutor in English Literature in 2003.
 In September 2017 she was awarded the Title of Distinction of Professor of English Literature by the University of Oxford.

+In 2025, Green Party leader Zack Polanski accused Kewes of “fanning the flames of hate” in a since-deleted tweet on the social media platform X. In the post, Kewes (@PKewes) replied to a thread responding to a video published by Polanski.
+In the clip, Polanski refers to a “genocide in Gaza” and the need for “pro-migrant rhetoric” reasons why ex-Labour voters should join the Greens.
+In response, user @JonathanSGlass tweeted “Anti-semites – we want you!” in what appears to be a satirical reply to Polanski’s message.
+To this, Kewes replied “The browner, the better!”, which Polanski has since described as “deeply worrying”.